microsoft/FHIR-Converter/docs/how-to-guides/use-convert-web-apis.md

   * Authorization

-    If your service was setup with authentication enabled, you need to provide the bearer token in the authorization header.
+    If your service was set up with authentication enabled, you need to provide the bearer token in the authorization header.

     Refer [get access token](enable-authentication.md#get-access-token) to authenticate with your FHIR converter service which has security enabled, i.e., restricted access to APIs using the provided security configuration (audience and authority).